ccrisc/rails-magazzino/README.md

 # rails_magazzino

 This is my first Rails app.
-It is a simple orders stock management system.
+It is a simple orders stock management system developed in Rails 7 with Importmap.

 ## Features